HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 # DAC SDK Tutorial: Create a Secure & Persistent Vault

-In this tutorial you will create a secure vault which is encrypted and persisted on the disk.
-To do that, you'll use the Vault's optional context parameter.
+In this tutorial you will create a secure vault which is encrypted with a password and persisted on the disk.
+You will also try some of the features that do not require the user to enter the unlock password.

 #### Prerequisites